How To Make Homemade Laundry Powder Using Only THREE Ingredients!

 Homemade Laundry Powder Ingredients

-To make my homemade laundry powder, first I pulled out three simple ingredients:
+To make my homemade laundry powder, use just three simple ingredients:

 3 Ingredient laundry detergent recipe uses 1-2 tablespoons per typical load.
 Cheap, easy to make, and effective! #TexasHomesteader

-Then all I needed was my trusty food processor to powder the soap & blend all ingredients together.
+Then all I need is my trusty food processor to powder the soap & blend all ingredients together.

 Which Laundry Bar Is Best?